six-ponies/mui-react/README.md

 ## Docs

-See the [examples][examples] with live editable examples.
+See the [examples][examples] buikt with mui-react.
 Detailed documentation is on the way...

 ## Local setup